 This shopping list contains all the ingredients for the above recipes for 2-3 people for a week.
 Double or triple for a bigger family.
 I usually double dinner recipes to have leftovers for lunch, and buy a lot of lettuce and spinach to make salads with lunch.
-Make sure you have enough eggs, and you have easy leftover omelets for breakfast each day, or try these homemade breakfast muffins.
+Make sure you have enough eggs on hand and you’ll have easy leftover omelets for breakfast each day.
+Or try these homemade breakfast muffins!

 - 3-4 lbs beef ribs (or roast or stew meat)